Rae Wynn-Grant: Research

 Wynn-Grant studies large carnivores with a focus on using statistical modeling to determine how human activity alters the spatial patterns of carnivore behavior and ecology.
 As a National Geographic Society fellow, she worked with the American Prairie to predict which human habitats will attract bears as part of the reserve's restoration efforts in northeast Montana.
 Wynn-Grant used camera traps, geographic information systems and other research methods to study the movements of bears to better understand their habitat preferences and risk of being struck by vehicles or euthanized by local authorities.
+In 2021 she co-wrote an article "Mapping and modeling human-black bear interactions in the Catskills region of New York using resource selection probability functions."

 Other activities

 From April to July 2021, Wynn-Grant hosted Crash Course Zoology, a fourteen-episode series on YouTube which focuses on different aspects of animal biology.
 In 2021, she was a collaborator for the Reebok x National Geographic collection of family-friendly shoes, alongside photographer Matthieu Paley.
 She is the host and writer on the podcast series, Going Wild with Dr. Rae Wynn-Grant by PBS Nature, which was honored in 2022 by the Webby Awards for Best Limited Series.